 Through continued persistence, I was able to get another crack when the financing fell through for the original buyer.
 My agent was the first agent to find out.
 As soon as he relayed the message to me, we submitted our offer within one hour of learning the news.
 Before midnight that night, we had secured the deal.
 The contract was signed and delivered before any other agents even knew that a second chance was made available.

-Before getting into a contract, you must first decide if you want to purchase a loan or all cash.
+Michele Tecchia suggests before getting into a contract, you must first decide if you want to purchase a loan or all cash.
 If you wanted to “do it yourself,” you would win with money and bypass the middlemen (lenders) entirely.
-However, interest rates are meager these days, so run the numbers before deciding.
+However, interest rates are meager, so run the numbers before deciding.
 If you did decide to take out a loan, you would have to pay additional fees and expenses.
 Still, the cash-on-cash returns may far exceed what you would get if you bought all cash.

-A home inspection is probably the most overlooked but essential process of buying a home.
+A home inspection is probably the most overlooked but essential buying process.
 Sure, you walked around and toured the place yourself.
-From the surface, the hardwood floors look clean, the walls are freshly painted, and the stainless steel appliances pop, but is that enough to get you to deposit your hard-earned savings into escrow?
+From the surface, the hardwood floors look clean, the walls are freshly painted, and the stainless steel appliances pop, but is that enough to deposit your hard-earned savings into escrow?
 What lies beneath?

 How’s the foundation?
 Are the pipes old and corroded?
 Is the electrical up to date and capable of delivering heavy loads?
 What about the roof, furnace, and water heaters?
-Oh, and don’t forget about termite inspection (usually a separate inspection) and checking for proper seismic bracing support (if you live in an earthquake-prone area like California).
+Don’t forget about termite inspection (usually a separate inspection) and checking for proper seismic bracing support (if you live in an earthquake-prone area like California).

 That’s a long list of things to check.
 For a small fee, it’s well worth it to hire a trained expert who won’t overlook these critical items.
 Some of the most significant expenses for new homeowners are for things that the untrained eye cannot detect.
 Don’t be one of the many who makes the mistake of buying a home and then finds out they need to drop an additional $20,000 to fix a foundation problem.